 - Completion of, or units from, the NCTJ Certificate in Foundation Journalism

 - Non-accredited prior learning gained through work experience

 - A portfolio of their own self-published blog

 - A portfolio of work published in a not-for-profit publication or by a commercial publisher.
 This could include related work by a volunteer (eg: PRO for a club or society), or work published in a school or college magazine Training which may include a portfolio of work

 A: Those applying to become an apprentice junior journalist must be eligible to work in the UK.

 A: Apprentices will take the NCTJ Level 3 Diploma in Journalism qualification which is well-recognised and valued in the industry.Any apprentices without level 2 English and maths must also achieve this level prior to completion of the apprenticeship.
 Apprentices will also complete a work-related project towards the end of the apprenticeship programme which will be independently assessed.

-A: It varies but all NCTJ apprenticeships will last a minimum of 18 months.
+A: It varies, but all apprenticeships will last a minimum of 12 months and the junior journalist apprenticeship standard recommends a minimum of 18 months.

 A: Employers looking to recruit an apprentice junior journalist will advertise vacancies as they become available.
 This is usually through their publications in print and online.